hellom38/HackAttack/README.md

 # HackAttack

+*DESCRIPTION*
-HackAttack is a python library.
+HackAttack is a python library which enhances lots of different engineering attacks and aids the functionality of these given attacks.

+*HOW TO USE*

+import HackAttack